Colt Ventilation Ltd is founded by Jack O’Hea in London.

 Colt enters the German market through the Netherlands joint venture, and later expands into Belgium, France, Austria and Switzerland.

-Colt sets up its Pegasus R&D and Test Centre in Kleve, Germany.
+Colt sets up its Pegasus R&D and Test Centre in Kleve, Germany

 The O’Hea family gifts Colt shares to establish the Colt Foundation, a registered charity that funds research projects in the field of occupational and environmental health, especially those aimed at discovering the causes of illnesses arising from conditions in the workplace.
 In its first 36 years of operation it has awarded more than £14.3 million in grants to over 200 projects and supported over 240 students studying some aspect of occupational health.
-The image is of the first meeting of the Trustees.

 Colt develops a range of performance louvre and solar shading products to complement its ventilation products, extending the benefits of its energy efficient solutions.